*Videos and narrative content courtesy of NCEES

 Most states require four years of qualifying work experience.
 This is consistent with the NCEES Model Law, which classifies qualifying experience as “progressive experience on engineering projects of a grade and a character which indicate to the board that an applicant may be competent to practice engineering.”
 This is typically done as an engineer intern (sometimes called an engineer-in-training or EIT) under the supervision of a PE.
 For those graduating from an EAC ABET-accredited engineering program, the WV Engineering Law requires the four years of qualifying experience.
 However, for those graduating from a TAC ABET-accredited engineering program, the WV Engineering Law requires six years of qualifying experience.

-The NCEES Model Law grants one and two years of experience credit for those with qualifying master’s and doctoral degrees, respectively.
+The NCEES Model Law and WV Engineering Law allows one and two years of experience credit for those with qualifying master’s and doctoral degrees, respectively.

-The PE candidates must also achieve acceptable results on two exams: the Fundamentals of Engineering Exam (FE), which is usually taken in the senior year of college, and the Principles and Practice of Engineering exam (PE), which is typically taken after at least four (or six) years of work experience.
+The PE candidates must also achieve acceptable results on two exams: the Fundamentals of Engineering Exam (FE), which is usually taken in the senior year of college, and the Principles and Practice of Engineering exam (PE).
 Both exams are developed by professional engineers with the assistance of testing experts known as psychometricians.

 The FE exam tests knowledge learned during college.
 It includes a general morning session and an afternoon session with separate modules by engineering discipline.
 Examinees select the module that corresponds with their major.
-After passing the FE exam and meeting all other WV PE Board requirements, you will be approved by the board and become an engineer intern.
+After passing the FE exam and meeting all other WV PE Board requirements you may apply to the Board for Engineering Intern Certification in West Virginia.

-The PE exam is typically the final hurdle before obtaining the license.
-It is more specialized, testing knowledge and skills learned through work experience in a particular engineering discipline.
+The PE exam is more specialized, testing knowledge and skills learned through work experience in a particular engineering discipline.
 NCEES offers several separate PE exams, each with its own specifications that correspond to the engineering discipline.
+After passing the PE exam for West Virginia and meeting all of the other WV PE Board requirements, you may apply to the Board for Initial Licensure as a Professional Engineer in West Virginia.